panzerdp/dmitripavlutin.com/content/posts/138-react-props/index.md

 }
 ```

-Then, when rendering the component in JSX make sure to set the prop value using an HTML-like attribute: `prop="My Value"`:
+Then, when rendering the component in JSX make sure to set the prop value using an attribute-like syntax: `prop="My Value"`:

 ```jsx
 // Render